foomo/gocontentful/README.md

 ### Caching

 <pre><code>contentTypes := []string{"person", "pet"}
-err = cc.UpdateCache(contentTypes, true)
+err = cc.UpdateCache(context, contentTypes, true)
 </code></pre>

 If your client mode is ClientModeCDA you can ask the client to cache the space (limited to the content types you pass to the UpdateCache function call).
 The client will download all the entries, convert and store them in the case as native Go value objects.
 This makes subsequent accesses to the space data an in-memory operation removing all the HTTP overhead you'd normally experience.

+The first parameter is the context.
+If you don't use a context in your application or service just pass _context.TODO()_

-The second parameter of UpdateCache toggles asset caching on or off.
+The third parameter of UpdateCache toggles asset caching on or off.
 If you deal with assets you want this to be always on.

 The cache update uses 4 workers to speed up the process.
 This is safe since Contentful allows up to 5 concurrent connections.
 If you have content types that have a lot of entries, it might make sense to keep them close to each other in the content types slice passed to UpdateCache(), so that they will run in parallel and not one after the other (in case you have more than 4 content types, that is).